kyhau/docker-notebook/docker-configurations.md

     1. Azure
     1. Google

-1. Which of the following is how to configure the Docker daemon to start on boot (on Ubuntu)?
+1. How to configure the Docker daemon to start on boot (on Ubuntu)

     1. Use `upstart` for Ubuntu 14.10 and below
     1. Use `systemd` for most current Linux distributions (RHEL, CentOS, Fedora, Ubuntu 16.04 and higher)